-Building a successful portfolio is vitally important to the artist or graphic designer entering the workforce or graduate school.
-Through this course, students will develop a portfolio that expresses their innovation, mastery of skills and ability to research and complete projects.
+Through this course, students will develop a printed, digital and interactive portfolio that expresses their innovation, mastery of skills and ability to research and complete art/design projects.
 Prerequisite: Must have completed at least 21 credit hours of major.

-The Business of Art/Design (1) ART 3342
+ART 3342 The Business of Art/Design (1)